 Pinchas: Maybe we can start with our Kabbalah classmates.

 Abby: Great idea!
-And maybe next Purim, we can tell everyone to “protect have fun and from the excesses ofbut if your aim is to experience Adloyada, keep Haker Na close by.”
+And maybe next Purim, we can tell everyone to “have fun and connect with the craziness of Purim, but if your aim is to experience Adloyada, keep Haker Na close by.”

 (Abby continues:) Tamar, I like your idea of devoting yourself wholeheartedly to following one commandment.
 It might help repair the world if each of us did the same.
 (To the audience:) I wonder what commandment each of you would choose!